tainacan/tainacan-wiki/settings-page.md

 # Settings Page

 The Plugin Settings Page was introduced in version `1.0.0` to offer users powerful configurations over the plugin's default behavior.
-You can access it via "Tainacan Admin" -> "Other" -> "Settings".
+If you are an Administrator or have the `manage_options` capability, you can access it via "Tainacan Admin" -> "Other" -> "Settings".
 Some of these options were already available previously via PHP constants that had to be defined in servers file such as `wp-config.php`.
 In this document will cover each of the available options by section.

 ![Screenshot of the plugin settings page](./_assets/images/settings-page-1.png)